History of antisemitism: Middle Ages

-There was continuing hostility to Judaism from the late Roman period into medieval times.
+Hostility to Judaism continued from the late Roman period into medieval times.
 During the Middle Ages in Europe there was a full-scale persecution of Jews in many places, with blood libels, expulsions, forced conversions and killings.
 In the 12th century, there were Christians who believed that some, or possibly all, of the Jews possessed magical powers and had gained these powers from making a pact with the devil.
 Judensau images began to appear in Germany.

 Although the Catholicised Visigothic kingdom in Spain issued a series of anti-Jewish edicts already in the 7th century, persecution of Jews in Europe reached a climax during the Crusades.
 Anti-Jewish rhetoric such as the Goad of Love began to appear and affect public consciousness.
 At the time of the First Crusade, in 1096, a German Crusade destroyed flourishing Jewish communities on the Rhine and the Danube.
 In the Second Crusade in 1147, the Jews in France were the victims of frequent killings and atrocities.
 Following the coronation of Richard the Lionheart in 1189, Jews were attacked in London.
 When king Richard left to join the Third Crusade in 1190, anti-Jewish riots broke out again in York and throughout England.
 In the first large-scale persecution in Germany after the First Crusade, 100,000 Jews were killed by Rintfleisch knights in 1298.
 The Jews were also subjected to attacks during the Shepherds' Crusades of 1251 and 1320.
 In the 1330s Jews were assaulted by the Armleder, led by Arnold von Uissigheim, starting in 1336 in Franconia and subsequently by John Zimberlin during 1338–9 in Alsace who attacked more than one hundred Jewish communities.
 Following these crusades, Jews were subject to expulsions, including, in 1290, the banishing of all English Jews.
 In 1396, 100,000 Jews were expelled from France and in 1421, thousands were expelled from Austria.
 Many of those expelled fled to Poland.

 As the Black Death plague swept across Europe in the mid-14th century, annihilating more than half of the population, Jews often became the scapegoats.
 Rumors spread that they had caused this epidemic by deliberately poisoning wells, an accusation that appeared before in the 1321 leper scare.
 Hundreds of Jewish communities were destroyed by the ensuing hatred and violence.
-Pope Clement VI tried to protect Jews by a papal bull dated July 6, 1348, and by an additional bull soon afterwards, but several months later, 900 Jews were burnt alive in Strasbourg, where the plague had not yet affected the city.
+Pope Clement VI tried to protect Jews by a papal bull dated 6 July 1348, and by an additional bull soon afterwards, but several months later, 900 Jews were burnt alive in Strasbourg, where the plague had not yet affected the city.
 The Jews of Prague were attacked on Easter of 1389.
 The massacres of 1391 marked a decline in the Golden Age for Spanish Jewry.